RubixML/ML/docs/transformers/bm25-transformer.md

 <span style="float:right;"><a href="https://github.com/RubixML/ML/blob/master/src/Transformers/BM25Transformer.php">[source]</a></span>

 # BM25 Transformer
-BM25 is a sublinear term frequency weighting scheme that considers term frequency (TF), document frequency (DF), and document length into account.
+BM25 is a sublinear term weighting scheme that takes term frequency (TF), document frequency (DF), and document length into account.
+It is similar to [TF-IDF](tf-idf-transformer.md) but with variable sublinearity and the addition of document length normalization.

 > **Note:** BM25 Transformer assumes that its inputs are token frequency vectors such as those created by [Word Count Vectorizer](word-count-vectorizer.md).